Battlefield Transfers in Coalitional Blotto Games: Model

-The adversary competes against both Players 1 and 2 across all of the $n_1 + n_2$ battlefields.
-On each battlefield, the player that allocates a higher level of resources will win that battlefield.
-In the event of a tie, the two players on that front share the payoff equally\footnote{When players follow their equilibrium strategies, a tie is a measure zero event, so the tie-breaking rule does not affect the equilibrium payoffs.}.
+A standard Colonel Blotto game is shown in the left half of Figure \ref{fig:coalitional_basic}.
+In the game, two agents (Player 1 and the adversary) expend their resources ($X_1$ and $X_A$) across a set of battlefields with the aim of maximizing their accrued valuation.
+On each battlefield, the agent that allocates a greater level of resources will win that battlefield's valuation\footnote{In the event of the tie, we assume that the the agents share the payoff equally.
+However, when agents follow their equilibrium strategies, a tie is a measure zero event, so the choice of tie-breaking rule does not affect the equilibrium payoffs.}.
+To simplify the analysis, we assume that the number of battlefields is arbitrarily large, which allows us to analyze the game with regards to the \textit{total} valuation across all battlefields (here, $\phi_1$) rather than the value of each individual battlefield.